neverstew/til/valtown/scheduled.md

   }
 }
 ```
-- Any NPM module can be imported directly into a Val using `await import("npm:name-of-package")`
+- Any NPM module can be imported directly into a Val using `import "npm:name-of-package"`
 - I used [rss-parser](https://www.npmjs.com/package/rss-parser) to parse the feed - it was the first option I tried and provided exactly what I wanted
 - As mentioned earlier, `Deno.env.get()` provides access to configured environment variables
 - Deno's [fetch() function](https://deno.land/api@v1.40.5?s=fetch) is modeled on the browser standard